albertoomarino/LFT/README.md

 ## Files

 The files in the repository have been uploaded as follows:
-* **project_specifications.pdf**: pdf file showing the delivery of the project developed by the professors
+* **project_specifications.pdf**: pdf file showing the delivery of the project developed by the professors;
-* **Exercise folders**: each folder contains the code that implements the exercises requested in the delivery (the optional exercises are present and have been implemented)
+* **Exercise folders**: each folder contains the code that implements the exercises requested in the delivery (the optional exercises are present and have been implemented).

 ## License